LandOfRails/LandOfSignals/docs/ContentPackV2/Content/Header.md

 6.

-    !!! info "Each entry (block) consists of the file path and type of block."
+    !!! info "Each entry (block) consists of the file path and type of block.
+The json files can be named freely.
+The shown names are for demonstration purposes."

     !!! abstract "Available types:<br />BLOCKCOMPLEXSIGNAL, BLOCKSIGNAL, BLOCKDECO, BLOCKSIGN, BLOCKSIGNALBOX and BLOCKLEVER<br /><br />Overview and further information<br / >[:octicons-arrow-right-24: ContentPacksV2](../ContentPacksV2.md)"